paulipa/sico-wiki/community/coalition-corporations/fxin.md

 - Get paid bonus ISK to rat in low ADM systems, or do small gang PVP
 - Buyback Program (Custom tool which includes both Jita and Perimeter buy orders for pricing)
 - Ship Replacement Program (SRP) for PVP Fleet losses.
 PVP for cheap!
-- Access to the corp's extensive BPO library
+- Access to the corp's extensive BPO library, and a MASSIVE alliance BPC library, all for free
 - PVE Help and advice
 - Great opportunities for PI and other industrial activities
 - A Helpful Group to Ask and Learn!